New Fortress Energy (NASDAQ:NFE) Trading 5.5% Higher

-A number of equities analysts have commented on NFE shares.
-Jefferies Financial Group assumed coverage on New Fortress Energy in a research note on Wednesday, October 19th.
-They issued a “buy” rating and a $65.00 price objective on the stock.
-TheStreet raised New Fortress Energy from a “c” rating to a “b-” rating in a report on Tuesday, November 8th.
-Evercore ISI lifted their target price on New Fortress Energy to $74.00 in a report on Tuesday, November 15th.
-Morgan Stanley lifted their target price on New Fortress Energy from $58.00 to $65.00 and gave the stock an “overweight” rating in a report on Tuesday, September 6th.
-Finally, BTIG Research downgraded New Fortress Energy from a “buy” rating to a “neutral” rating in a report on Friday, September 9th.
-Two analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-According to MarketBeat, the company currently has an average rating of “Moderate Buy” and an average target price of $62.50.
+A number of equities analysts have commented on the stock.
+Barclays upped their target price on shares of New Fortress Energy from $48.00 to $53.00 and gave the stock an “equal weight” rating in a research note on Wednesday, November 16th.
+TheStreet upgraded shares of New Fortress Energy from a “c” rating to a “b-” rating in a research note on Tuesday, November 8th.
+BTIG Research downgraded shares of New Fortress Energy from a “buy” rating to a “neutral” rating in a research note on Friday, September 9th.
+Evercore ISI increased their price objective on shares of New Fortress Energy to $74.00 in a research note on Tuesday, November 15th.
+Finally, Jefferies Financial Group began coverage on shares of New Fortress Energy in a research note on Wednesday, October 19th.
+They set a “buy” rating and a $65.00 price objective on the stock.
+Two equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average target price of $62.50.

 New Fortress Energy Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, December 20th.
-Stockholders of record on Wednesday, December 7th will be paid a $0.10 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, December 20th.
+Shareholders of record on Wednesday, December 7th will be issued a dividend of $0.10 per share.
+This represents a $0.40 annualized dividend and a yield of 0.79%.
 The ex-dividend date is Tuesday, December 6th.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.79%.
-New Fortress Energy’s payout ratio is presently 30.08%.
+New Fortress Energy’s dividend payout ratio (DPR) is presently 30.08%.

-Several institutional investors have recently bought and sold shares of NFE.
-Northwestern Mutual Wealth Management Co. purchased a new position in New Fortress Energy in the second quarter valued at approximately $25,000.
-Denali Advisors LLC lifted its stake in New Fortress Energy by 84.8% in the third quarter.
-Denali Advisors LLC now owns 608 shares of the company’s stock valued at $27,000 after purchasing an additional 279 shares during the last quarter.
-American International Group Inc. lifted its stake in New Fortress Energy by 49.5% in the second quarter.
-American International Group Inc. now owns 752 shares of the company’s stock valued at $30,000 after purchasing an additional 249 shares during the last quarter.
-Signaturefd LLC purchased a new stake in shares of New Fortress Energy during the first quarter worth $31,000.
-Finally, Krane Funds Advisors LLC purchased a new stake in shares of New Fortress Energy during the first quarter worth $31,000.
-Hedge funds and other institutional investors own 67.76% of the company’s stock.
+Several large investors have recently modified their holdings of the stock.
+Capital World Investors boosted its holdings in shares of New Fortress Energy by 3.5% in the 1st quarter.
+Capital World Investors now owns 8,380,111 shares of the company’s stock valued at $357,077,000 after buying an additional 285,542 shares in the last quarter.
+Vanguard Group Inc. boosted its holdings in shares of New Fortress Energy by 6.6% in the 3rd quarter.
+Vanguard Group Inc. now owns 4,700,698 shares of the company’s stock valued at $205,468,000 after buying an additional 290,136 shares in the last quarter.
+Federated Hermes Inc. boosted its holdings in shares of New Fortress Energy by 3.8% in the 1st quarter.
+Federated Hermes Inc. now owns 4,374,400 shares of the company’s stock valued at $186,393,000 after buying an additional 158,769 shares in the last quarter.
+FMR LLC boosted its holdings in shares of New Fortress Energy by 111.7% in the 2nd quarter.
+FMR LLC now owns 2,372,779 shares of the company’s stock valued at $93,891,000 after buying an additional 1,251,862 shares in the last quarter.
+Finally, BlackRock Inc. boosted its holdings in shares of New Fortress Energy by 3.5% in the 3rd quarter.
+BlackRock Inc. now owns 2,149,470 shares of the company’s stock valued at $93,954,000 after buying an additional 72,760 shares in the last quarter.
+Institutional investors and hedge funds own 67.76% of the company’s stock.

 New Fortress Energy Inc operates as an integrated gas-to-power infrastructure company that provides energy and development services to end-users worldwide.
 The company operates in two segments, Terminals and Infrastructure, and Ships.
 The Terminals and Infrastructure segment engages in the natural gas procurement and liquefaction; and shipping, logistics, facilities and conversion, or development of natural gas-fired power generation.